prakashkadam12/Assignment-1/README.md

 - Provides an option to assign a person to the event via a dropdown menu.
 ### 4. Mark Event Status as Complete
 - Features a functionality to mark the event status as complete.

+ ## Future Improvements
+1. **User Authentication:** Implement user authentication functionality to secure access to the application and personalize user experiences.
+3. **Data Persistence:** Integrate a backend database solution to persistently store event data, enabling users to access their information across sessions.
+4. **Real-time Updates:** Implement real-time updates using technologies like WebSockets or server-sent events to reflect changes made by other users instantly.
+5. **Additional Features:** Explore adding additional features such as event reminders, file attachments, or integration with external calendars.
+6. **Performance Optimization:** Optimize application performance by reducing load times and improving rendering efficiency, especially for large datasets.
+7. **Accessibility:** Enhance accessibility features to ensure that the application is usable by individuals with disabilities, following WCAG guidelines.
+8. **Localization:** Add support for multiple languages to make the application accessible to users from different regions.

 ## Technologies Used